sensible-hq/sensible-docs/readme-sync/v0/integrations/sdk-javascript.md

 ### Description

-Extract data asynchronously from a document, as specified by the extraction configurations and document types defined in your Sensible account.
+Extract data from a document, as specified by the extraction configurations and document types defined in your Sensible account.

 ### Example